vandenberghinc/ssht00ls/README.md

 	            --joiner ',' : Optionally specify the joiner.
 	        --alias example.com : Select one or multiple aliases (example: x,y,z) (or use all to select all aliases).
 	            --info : Show the aliases info.
-	            --delete : Also update the deleted files (optional).
+	            --delete   : Delete an alias.
 	                -f / --forced : Ignore the are you sure prompt.
 	            --create : Create an alias.
 	                --server example.com : Specify the server's name.